CHerSun/NoSleep/readme.md

 ## Requirements
 .NET 4.8

 > Previously NoSleep was targeting .NET 4.0 (client profile).
-If you encouner problems related to this requirements change - please create an [issue](https://github.com/CHerSun/NoSleep/issues)
+If you encounter problems related to this requirements change - please create an [issue](https://github.com/CHerSun/NoSleep/issues)

 ## How it works
 NoSleep works through calling to SetThreadExecutionState resetting display/idle Windows timers every 10 seconds.
 Should use no CPU and around 6-7 MBs of RAM.
 Icons are taking up ~180 KB in compiled binary, the rest is the code (~10 KB).